hanxiaopeng1992/unplugged/README.md

 the following software pre-installed.

 - TeXLive, The book is built with XeLaTeX, a Unicode friendly version of TeX;
-- ImageMagick, which can convert the images files to eps format;
+- ImageMagick, which converts the images to eps format;

-Install TeXLive
+### Install TeXLive

 In Debian/Ubuntu like Linux environment, do **NOT** install the TeXLive through apt-get.
 Go to TeXLive official site to download the setup scrpt.